cybozu/neco-containers/local-pv-provisioner/README.md

 local-pv-provisioner
 ====================

-`local-pv-provisioner` is a custom controller that creates [local](https://kubernetes.io/docs/concepts/storage/volumes/#local) PersistentVolume resources from devices that match the specified conditions.
+`local-pv-provisioner` is a custom controller that creates [local](https://kubernetes.io/docs/concepts/storage/volumes/#local) PersistentVolume(PV) resources from devices that match the specified conditions.

+* The PVs are linked to a node by `ownerReferences` setting.
-* Created PVs will be removed along with the deletion of the node to which it belongs.
+* The PVs will be removed along with the deletion of the node.

 ## How to discover devices

-You can specify the condition of the target devices by command-line args with a regular expression.
+`local-pv-provisioner` searches for devices according to `--device-path` and `--device-name-filter` options.

+* `--device-path` option specifies the path to search the devices.
+* `--device-name-filter` option filter the device names using a regular expression.

-If you specifies the following condition, devices under `/dev/disk/by-path/` will be selected.
+If you specifies the following condition, all devices under `/dev/disk/by-path/` will be selected.

 ```console
 $ local-pv-provisioner --device-path="/dev/disk/by-path/" --device-name-filter=".*"